Redislabs-Solution-Architects/doc-dev-calc/README.md

 # Redis Document (JSON/Search) Dev Savings Calculator

 ## Summary
-This is a tool to show the software development costs that can be achieved using the Redis Stack features of Search and JSON instead of manual methods with hash and sorted sets.
+This is a tool to show the software development savings that can be achieved using the Redis Stack features of Search and JSON instead of manual methods with hash and sorted sets.

 https://Redislabs-Solution-Architects.github.io/doc-dev-calc